frederic-perez/AmE-dictionary/data/idioms.md

 __be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
+__be on (one’s) soapbox__ To be sharing one’s opinions in an impassioned, impromptu manner, often to others’ annoyance.
+Soapboxes were once commonly used as makeshift platforms for such speeches. _Once Grandpa was on his soapbox about the local election, I found an excuse to slip out of the room._
 __be on a rampage__ To be causing great destruction, disruption, or chaos; to be behaving very violently or aggressively. _Many ancient artifacts were destroyed while enemy forces were on a rampage in the holy city._
 __be on the lookout__ :two::hammer:
 __be on track__ :two: To progress or develop as planned, scheduled, or expected.